 PADI Equipment Specialist

-As a PADI Equipment Specialist, you are prepared for the basic scuba equipment maintenance, care and adjustments you’ll encounter every day.
+The PADI Equipment Specialist will prepare you for the basic scuba equipment maintenance, care and adjustments you’ll encounter every day.
 In addition, you’ll learn interesting background information about how your gear works, how it’s repaired and other information that helps you with your equipment investment.

 Why should I do this course?